-2. Penalties for Violation of Permit Conditions
+2. Penalties for Violations of Permit Conditions

-The Permit Issuing Authority will adjust the civil and administrative penalties listed below in accordance with the Civil Monetary Penalty Inflation Adjustment Rule (Federal Register: December 31, 1996, Volume 61, Number 252, pages 69359-69366, as corrected, March 20, 1997, Volume 62, Number 54, pages 13514-13517) as mandated by the Debt Collection Improvement Act of 1996 for inflation on a periodic basis.
+EPA will periodically adjust for inflation the civil and administrative penalties listed below in accordance with the Civil Monetary Penalty Inflation Adjustment Rule (61 FR 252, December 31, 1996, pp. 69359-69366, as corrected in 62 FR 54, March 20, 1997, pp.13514-13517) as mandated by the Debt Collection Improvement Act of 1996.
 This rule allows EPA's penalties to keep pace with inflation.
-The Agency is required to review its penalties at least once every four years thereafter and to adjust them as necessary for inflation according to a specified formula.
-The civil and administrative penalties listed below were adjusted for inflation starting in 1996.
+The Agency is required to review its penalties at least once every 4 years thereafter and to adjust them as necessary for inflation according to a specified formula.
+The civil and administrative penalties following were adjusted for inflation starting in 1996.

 a.
-Criminal
+Criminal Penalties